BrianSpace/Android-App-Architecture-MVVM-Databinding/README.md

         - view: application related UI controls.
     - viewmodels: View Model layer classes.
 * Directory structure in Common module
-    - objstore: object stor
+    - objstore: object store
-    - observable: observable patter inplementation for objects and collections.
+    - observable: observable pattern implementation for objects and collections.
     - util: utility classes.
 * Directory structure in Databinding module
     - adapter: list adapter for RecyclerView, supporting binding to ObservableList.
     - message: display notifications through databinding, so that view model can show notifications (Toast for now) without depending on UI controls.
 * Directory structure in Widgets module
-    - behaviors: behaviros for CoordinatorLayout.
+    - behaviors: behaviors for CoordinatorLayout.
     - utils: utility classes.
 ImageLoader for now.
     - widgets: project independent, reusable UI controls.
 ## Get started
+### Clone the project with submodules
+Since the project has a submodule, you need to clone with `--recurse-submodules` parameter, or run `git submodule update --init --recursive` later to clone also the submodules.
+### Prepare TMDb API key
 Before you can run the application, you need to register a developer account following the [TMDb introductions](https://developers.themoviedb.org/3/getting-started/introduction) and get the API key.
 Then add the API key in the project's `gradle.properties` file:
 ```properties
 # API Key for the TMDb API
 API_KEY="xxxxx"
 ```
 Reference: <https://developers.themoviedb.org/3/getting-started/authentication>

 ## Reusable Components
 Project independent reusable components are developed in separate modules.
 ### Common